-Abby, along with the educators who work with her, facilitate Jewish learning experiences for curious learners of all ages and stages.
+Abby, along with the talented educators who work with her, facilitate Jewish learning experiences for curious learners of all ages and stages.
 We teach essential Jewish texts and ideas, and designs lessons that are specific to each learner’s questions about Jewish practice, history and identity.

-Adult learners are often eager to bolster their knowledge of Jewish text and tradition, and Abby specializes in crafting curricula for these adults engaged in exploring various aspects of the Jewish experience.
+Adult learners are often eager to bolster their knowledge of Jewish text and tradition, and Abby specializes in crafting curricula for adults engaged in exploring various aspects of the Jewish experience.
 Topics include:

 - The Israeli-Palestinian Conflict: Empathic Approaches